jcockhren/e2-feed-search/README.md

 We plan to add Firebase authentication for users to store and retrieve their favorite books and books they'd like to read later.

-## H2 Feature Assignments:
+## Feature Assignments
 Real-time Search Funcionality: _Kirk_

- Front End Layout with Angular Material: _Mohamed_ Embedded Viewer API: _Teriq_
+Front End Layout with Angular Material: _Mohamed_

+Embedded Viewer API: _Teriq_